dougeby/IntuneDocs/intune-user-help/what-happens-when-you-create-a-work-profile-android.md

 	![Android Play Store for Work](./media/afw-google-play-store-for-work.png)

-- Your company or school owns your work profile, so your IT administrator can install or remove work apps or your profile, but not your personal apps or data.
+- Your company or school owns your work profile, so your company support can install or remove work apps or your profile, but not your personal apps or data.
-- Your IT administrator cannot reset or wipe your device.
+- Your company support cannot reset or wipe your device.

 For the steps to create a work profile, see [Create a work profile and enroll your device](create-a-work-profile-and-enroll-your-device-in-intune-android.md).

 Still need help?
-Contact your IT admin.
+Contact your company support.
 For contact information, check the [Company Portal website](http://portal.manage.microsoft.com).